gjtorikian/ooo-maker/README.md

     ooo-maker -u <GitHub_username> -d <month/date>

-This will place the modified avatar picture in the same folder where you ran this command.
+This will place the modified avatar in the same folder where you ran this command.

 ## Why?